Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/precision/axis_locking.rst

 :doc:`Transformations (translation/scale/rotation) </editors/3dview/object/editing/transform/introduction>`
-in *Object Mode* and *Edit Mode*, as well as extrusion in *Edit Mode*) can be locked to particular axis relative to the current :doc:`transform orientation </editors/3dview/object/editing/transform/control/orientations>`.
+in *Object Mode* and *Edit Mode*, as well as extrusion in *Edit Mode*) can be locked to a particular axis relative to the current :doc:`transform orientation </editors/3dview/object/editing/transform/control/orientations>`.
 By locking a transformation to a particular axis you are restricting transformations to a single dimension.